 In Australia, safety and containment aspects of work with microorganisms are governed by Australian & New Zealand Standard 2243.3:2010 ‘Safety in Laboratories - Part 3: Microbiological Safety and Containment.
 The Standard may be accessed via the SAI Global website, Standards Online, (access is available on campus).

-Standard Precautions for Handling Human Tissues and Bodily Fluids
+Standard Precautions for Handling Human Tissues and Bodily Fluids and Potentially Infectious Environmental Samples

 In the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010), the NHMRC adopts the term ‘standard precautions’ as the basic risk minimisation strategy for handling human “blood (including dried blood); all other body substances, secretions and excretions (excluding sweat), regardless of whether they contain visible blood; non-intact skin; and mucous membranes”.
+These precautions should also be followed when working with potentially infectious environmental samples, such as untreated water, sewerage samples, animal faecal matter, soil, etc.

 ‘Standard precautions’ are the work practices required for basic infection control and include: